 circles usually braised together.
 Metal strips called langlets ran down from the centre of the guard over the blade, the upper section of the guard usually formed a socket into which the wooden grip could be inserted for strength.

 Pommels were wheel shaped but could be spherical on later claymores.
 Although fairly common in the 16th and early 17th centuries the claymore became obsolete as the increased in firearms lead to protective body armour being abandoned in favour of greater mobility on the battlefield.
 Many of these great swords had their blades shortened and were re-hilted as basket hilted broadswords.

-40" Overall with a 33" sharpened, double edged high carbon steel blade.
+40" Overall with a 33" semi-sharpened, double edged high carbon steel blade.